-Born in Paris to English parents and a French grandmother in 1839, Sisley spent all of his early life in France.
+Born in Paris in 1839 to English parents and a French grandmother, Sisley spent his early life in France.
 His father, William Sisley, was a tradesman who owned a successful business importing and exporting luxury goods.
-In his adolescence, he went to London to study commerce and improve his English language skills.
+In his adolescence, he went to London to study commerce and improve his English.

-It was during his studies in London that Sisley was able to visit the National Gallery and he spent long periods of time studying the work of John Constable and J.M.W.
+It was during his studies in London that Sisley was able to visit the National Gallery and study the works of John Constable and J.M.W.
 Turner.
 Whilst pursuing four years of education at his father’s request, Sisley began painting as an amateur.

-These earliest influences can be understood as having a profound affect on his style and his wish to pursue landscape painting, following the example of some of the greatest figures of the landscape genre.
+These earliest influences had a profound impact on Sisley's style and desire to pursue landscape painting, following some of the greatest figures of that genre.

 Sisley quickly turned from business to art and his life took a new course.
 From 1862 he trained in Paris alongside many of the key figures of the Impressionist movement.
 His art studies took place under the Swiss painter Charles Gleyre and his colleagues in the studio included Claude Monet and Pierre-Auguste Renoir.